-Nando’s itself has around 300 restaurants across Australia and is one of the most recogniseable Portuguese and peri-peri chicken restaurants in the world.
+Nando’s has around 300 restaurants across Australia and is one of the most recogniseable Portuguese and peri-peri chicken restaurants in the world.

 How much can I borrow?